 6 Canning Myths You Must Know

 1. If it's canned in the store you can “can” it at home.
 Nope.
 I wish this was true.
-I truly do, but commercial canners can reach much higher temperatures than our at home pressure canners, which means they can can things we can't.
+I truly do, but commercial canners can reach much higher temperatures than our at home pressure canners, which means they are able to can things we can't.
 Some examples, pumpkin butter and pumpkin pie filling.
 Just because it's canned in the store doesn't mean you're safe to can it at home.

 You'll see store canned chicken noodle soup, but you can't can this at home with the noodles in it.
 I have a complete post on how to alter your soup recipes to make them safe for home canning.